jdtheiss/pebl/README.txt

 tests on all of the pebl functions.
 If any errors are thrown ensure you are using the most up-to-date version.
 Assuming all tests pass, you may begin using pebl by its graphical user interface (GUI) or from the command prompt.
+To get interactive examples on how to use pebl, see pebl_demo.